2025 Citywide Indicators Report

 Executive Summary

-The procurement system of the City of New York ("NYC" or "the City") affects almost every aspect of City government and public life.
-In Fiscal Year 2024 (FY24), the City procured almost $34.4 billion dollars of goods and services from outside contractors, ranging from nonprofits providing community services, to construction firms, to goods suppliers, that ensured that City agencies run smoothly and deliver on their missions.
+The procurement system of the City of New York (“NYC” or “the City”) affects almost every aspect of City government and public life.
+In Fiscal Year 2025 (FY25), the City procured almost $42.3 billion dollars of goods and services from outside contractors, ranging from nonprofits providing community services, to construction firms, to goods suppliers, that ensured that City agencies run smoothly and deliver on their missions.

 MOCS is the oversight and service agency dedicated to ensuring that the procurement system is equitable, transparent, and efficient for all, and that the City is following the procurement rules laid out by the New York City Charter and the City’s Procurement Policy Board (“PPB”) Rules.
 City procurement offices at each agency are responsible for protecting against waste, fraud, corruption, and abuse, as well as ensuring fair competitive access.
 Altogether, the procurement system promotes the delivery of direct services and goods to New Yorkers that help maintain the City’s infrastructure, secure the operation of City government, and advance community programs.

 As an oversight and service agency, MOCS provides strategic partnership throughout the citywide procurement process for all mayoral agencies and leads procurement reform to make it easier to do business with the City.
-Additionally, we maintain and enhance the city's digital procurement system, PASSPort, which is a cloud-based software platform that provides a single, centralized environment for completing procurement activities.
-In fact, we recently rolled out an improved version of PASSPort that will make contracting and subcontracting easier and more streamlined for City agencies, public and private vendors, and others who rely on the procurement process.
+Additionally, we maintain and enhance the city’s digital procurement system, PASSPort, which is a cloud-based software platform that provides a single, centralized environment for completing procurement activities.
+We continue to make system improvements in PASSPort to make contracting and subcontracting easier and more streamlined for City agencies, public and private vendors, and others who rely on the procurement process.

 Using data from PASSPort, the City’s Financial Management System (FMS), and other sources, MOCS annually releases this Citywide Indicators Report to provide insight on Mayoral agencies’ procurement data and performance.
 This reporting builds transparency into the use of taxpayer dollars for the public, helps agencies manage their performance, and provides useful data on how we can make the process more efficient.

-The Citywide Indicators Report for FY24 provides information on the City's procurement spending from July 1, 2023, to June 30, 2024, and demonstrates the impact of that procurement.
+The Citywide Indicators Report for FY25 provides information on the City’s procurement spending from July 1, 2024, to June 30, 2025, and demonstrates the impact of that procurement.

 Key Takeaways:

-- The largest industry was the Human Services Industry, totaling $19.9 billion and representing 58% of total procurement spending.
-This is a 5% increase in value from FY23.
+- The largest industry was the Construction Industry, totaling $16.3 billion and representing 39% of total procurement spending.
+This is a 340% increase in value from FY24, driven primarily by Borough-Based Jail projects.

 Report Structure